 Self-care for PTSD

 Coping with PTSD can be challenging, but self-care plays a crucial role in recovery.
-This article will explore self-care strategies specifically tailored for individuals with PTSD, empowering them to take control of their well-being and embark on a journey towards healing and resilience.
+This article will explore self-care strategies specifically tailored for individuals with PTSD, empowering them to take control of their well-being and embark on a journey toward healing and resilience.

 Understanding PTSD